 PAPILLON Based on the international best-selling autobiography, it follows the epic story of Henri “Papillon” Charrière (Charlie Hunnam), a safecracker from the Parisian underworld who is framed for murder and condemned to life in the notorious penal colony on Devil’s Island.
 Determined to regain his freedom, Papillon forms an unlikely alliance with quirky convicted counterfeiter Louis Dega (Rami Malek), who in exchange for protection, agrees to finance Papillon’s escape, ultimately resulting in a bond of lasting friendship.
 Directed by Michael Noer.
 It is a remake of the 1973 film of the same name starring Steve McQueen and Dustin Hoffman.
 The original film was written by Dalton Trumbo based on the best-

 POLAROID High school loner Bird Fitcher finds a vintage Polaroid camera that holds dark and mysterious secrets.
 She soon realizes that those who get their picture taken by it meet a tragic and untimely death.
 Horror directed by Lars Klevberg, based on his 2014 short film of the same name.
 Starring Kathryn Prescott, Mitch Pileggi, Grace Zabriskie, Tyler Young.
-Trailer / Read more / Released in South Africa on 4 May
+Trailer / Read more / TBC

 SHERLOCK GNOMES After a string of garden gnome disappearances in London, Gnomeo & Juliet look to legendary detective Sherlock Gnomes to solve the case of their missing friends and family.
 3D computer-animated fantasy romantic comedy mystery that is directed by John Stevenson.
-A sequel to 2011’s Gnomeo & Juliet, it features the voices of James McAvoy, Emily Blunt, Chiwetel Ejiofor, Mary J. Blige, and Johnny Depp.Trailer / Read more / Released in South Africa on 23 March.
+A sequel to 2011’s Gnomeo & Juliet, it features the voices of James McAvoy, Emily Blunt, Chiwetel Ejiofor, Mary J. Blige, and Johnny Depp.Trailer / Read more / Released in South Africa on 11 May.